citp/privacy-policy-historical/d/da/dat/datingdirectaffinity.co.uk.md

-> *The following text is extracted and transformed from the datingdirectaffinity.co.uk privacy policy that was archived on 2009-04-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090421211549id_/http%3A//datingdirectaffinity.co.uk/misc/privacy_g.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the datingdirectaffinity.co.uk privacy policy that was archived on 2010-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101122163555id_/http%3A//www.datingdirectaffinity.com/misc/privacy_g.php) for the most accurate reproduction.*

-# Dating direct affinity privacy policy.
+# DatingDirectAffinity.com Privacy Policy.

-(Limited Privacy Policy: www.datingdirectaffinity.com, 09/10/2008.)
+(Limited Privacy Policy: DatingDirectAffinity.com, 09/10/2008.)

 **1\.
 Who are we?**

 1.1 We are DatingDirect.com Limited.
 We are registered in the UK (technically "England & Wales") under number 03850701.
-Our registered office is at: 27 OLD GLOUCESTER STREET, LONDON, WC1N 3XX.
-You can contact us at the following postal address: BCM DATING DIRECT, LONDON, WC1N 3XX.
+Our registered office is at: The Communications Building, 48 Leicester Square, London, WC2H 7LT.
+You can contact us at the following postal address: The Communications Building, 48 Leicester Square, London, WC2H 7LT.

 1.2 We own and operate this site.